Using the JAWS Scripts For Youtube

 mode (true for other screen readers as well), making them inconvenient to use in some situations.

-I wrote these scripts for the following reasons, not necessarily in order of precedence:
+I wrote these scripts for at least the following reasons, not necessarily in order of precedence:

 - Personal convenience (ok, that one was probably at the top).